Dear Family and Friends,

 to celebrate with family and friends.

-The occasion, the music, had swept them
+The occasion, the music, had swept

 in a transport of joy.